 The fact that I hadn’t heard of Folly Beach before the invitation was alluring.

 I’m drawn lately to the lesser-known spots.
-Times Square has already been photographed fully… but a pier on Folly Beach?
-That’s refreshing — especially for New Englanders like me who live a world away.
+Times Square has already been photographed fully… but the lesser-known Folly Beach pier?
+Now that’s refreshing and different — especially for New Englanders like me who live a world away.

 As I began posting of my plans to visit Folly, however, a surprise emerged: Numerous friends had already been to the island, and loved it.

 Some South Carolina beaches are better for kids than others…

 “We were just at Folly Beach with our kids, and had the best time,” gushed my manly friend Aaron (who will be furious to see the word “gushed” near his name).
 “It’s such a friendly, low-key spot, and the beach is shallow for the little ones.
 Ideal family travel spot.”

 Friday rolled around, and I taught my fifth and final 7th grade English class for the day, then raced to the airport to take off for Charleston, South Carolina.
 (Such a glamorous feeling to teach middle school with a purple suitcase next to your desk!)

 Fellow travel blogger (and all-around fabulous woman) Roni the Travel Guru was there to greet me at the Charleston airport.
 Together, we were starring in the video shoot for the weekend.
 Couldn’t have asked for a better on-screen partner!
 (And yes, you, too, can get Roni’s “Feeling Beachy” shirt — among others that she makes — right here.)

 Our weekend at Folly Beach was a sweet shift from city life.
 Despite being a mere 20 minute drive from Charleston, SC (which in turn is a direct 2-hour flight from Boston), Folly felt like vacation.